 He joined Brachers in May 2010 from another Kent based firm.
 He started his career working in house with a local authority, giving him valuable experience of working with public sector bodies.

 Lee writes regular articles for various publications including Kent Business, South East Farmer and Insider and has delivered training on legal issues to bodies such as the Royal Town Planning Institute and the Royal institution of Chartered Surveyors.

-- Negotiating a complex s.106 agreement for a local authority in relation to a housing development of over 200 homes.
+- Negotiating a complex s.106 agreement for the land owner in relation to a housing development of over 400 homes.